Algorithmic Assistance with Recommendation-Dependent Preferences: Strategic Non-Recommendations

-We first illustrate the gain from strategic non-recommendations in our example.
-Without considering recommendation dependence, adding a ``don't know'' option improves decisions by increasing the amount of information about the machine signal $M$ preserved in the recommendation $R$.
-In the baseline case without recommendation dependence, the machine would optimally provide recommendations $R=r(M)$ based on thresholds $\bar{q}^{\text{low}} = \frac{1}{3}$ and $\bar{q}^{\text{high}} = \frac{2}{3}$, equally dividing the signal space in order to maximize the amount of information in the recommendation.
-Recommendation dependence changes the optimal signaling structure by reducing the frequency of situations in which $R=r(M)$ gives a safe signal, as this signal induces additional decision loss in the case of a bad outcome and thus distorts decisions.
-Thus, both thresholds will increase, as we detail in \autoref{apx:Example}.
-The resulting reduction in expected loss is larger than in the case without recommendation dependence.
+with thresholds $0 \leq \gamma^{\low} \leq \gamma^{\high} \leq 1$.
+Without considering recommendation dependence, adding a neutral option improves decisions by increasing the amount of information about the machine signal $X_m$ preserved in the recommendation $R$.
+In the baseline case without recommendation dependence, the machine would optimally provide recommendations based on thresholds $\gamma^{\low} = \sfrac{1}{3}, \gamma^{\high} = \sfrac{2}{3}$, equally dividing the signal space to maximize the amount of information in the recommendation.
+Recommendation dependence changes optimal recommendations by reducing the frequency of situations in which the safe recommendation is given, as this recommendation distorts decisions.
+Thus, both thresholds increase, as we visualize in \autoref{fig:ex-nonrec}.
+The resulting reduction in expected loss relative to the binary-recommendation case from \autoref{fig:ex-adjusted} is larger than in the case without recommendation dependence.
+This is because loss is reduced through increased granularity of the machine recommendation and a reduction in the cases for which recommendation dependence distorts choices. \end{exm}